Skip to content

 Stopping Instances from Guest

 Stopping instances should be performed from the OpenCloud UI.
-If an instance is shutdown from within the OS, the HA (High Avaiabiltiy) process will automatically restart the instance.
+If an instance is shutdown from within the OS, the HA (High Availability) process will automatically restart the instance.

 Reboot an Instance

-1. To execute an Instance reboot outside of the Instance OS itself, log in to OpenCloud, click on Compute and then Instances.
+1. In OpenCloud, click on Compute and then Instances.

 2. Select the Instance to be rebooted and then select the button that says Reboot Instance in the upper right corner.